datawire/pro-ref-arch/README.md

 * Monitoring (`make apply-monitoring`): Set up Prometheus and Grafana
 * Rate limiting (`make apply-ratelimit`)
 * Tracing (`make apply-tracing`): Zipkin and tracing example
+* Upgrading (`make apply-upgrade-to-pro`): For upgrading to Ambassador Pro from open source

+**Note:** `make apply-ambassador` configures Ambassador Pro to be secured by a self-signed certificate.
+The other modules in this reference architecture assume this is the case.

 Still to come:

    * `keycloak` integration with Keycloak IDP for authentication
    * `apikey` API key configuration
    * `istio` Istio configuration